Indicia-Team/support_files/Elasticsearch/README.md

 dataset then you will need to review the query section near the beginning of your configuration file and uncomment the 2 suggested lines as appropriate.

-If you are planning to hold sensitive records in your dataset then the suggested approach is to contain 2 copies of each record, one blurred and one at full precision.
+If you are planning to hold sensitive records in your index then the suggested approach is to contain 2 copies of each record, one blurred and one at full precision.
 Then we can use a filter on an index alias to limit the searched records appropriately.
 To achieve this, copy your occurrences-http-indicia.conf